c3lang/c3-web/docs/implementation-details/specification.md

 A global variable has static storage duration by default.
 A local variable has automatic storage duration by default.
 The modifiers `static` and `tlocal` change a local variable's storage duration to static or thread-local, respectively.

 A variable without an initializer is implicitly zero-initialized.
-The `@noinit` attribute may be used to leave a variable uninitialized; a type marked `@mustinit` may not carry `@noinit`.
+The `@noinit` attribute may be used to leave a variable uninitialized; a variable whose type is marked `@mustinit` may not use `@noinit`.

 Variables and constants are mutually exclusive.
 A constant is declared with `const` and bound to a `CONST_IDENT`; a variable is declared without `const` and bound to an `IDENTIFIER`.